Security tape

 Security tape (or security label) is a type of adhesive tape used to help reduce shipping losses due to pilfering and theft.
 It helps reduce tampering or product adulteration.
-Often it is a pressure sensitive tape or label with special tamper resistant or tamper evident features.
-It can be used as a ‘’security seal’’ in addition to a container closure or can be used as a security label.
-They are sometimes used as or with authentication products and can be an anti-pilferage seal.
+It is often a pressure-sensitive tape or label with special tamper-resistant or tamper-evident features.
+It can be used as a security seal in addition to a container closure or can be used as a security label.
+They are sometimes used as or with authentication products and as an anti-pilferage seal.

 Security tapes and labels are sometimes used in conjunction with security envelopes.

 Use

 Security tapes can be used as packaging tapes on small primary packages such as bottles and cartons or on larger shipping containers such as corrugated boxes.
 They are also used on unit loads or palletized goods.
 The strength and adhesive bonding are important.
 Security labels are usually only used for their security features; backing strength is less important but the bonding characteristics are critical.

 Some security tapes have an appearance similar to standard packaging tapes to help conceal the value of an item.
 Logistics and packaging professionals do not want to bring attention to the item or its package.
 Other security tapes have bright colors with high impact graphics.

 Security tapes and labels are one part of a broader security system: No one layer of security can provide full protection to shipments of packages.
 Most security products can be foiled by a knowledgeable person with sufficient time and with access to specialized tools, solvents, extreme temperatures, other security tapes and labels, adhesives, etc.

 Security tapes and labels usually add security to one point of entry to a container.
 Other points of unauthorized entry are sometimes available.

 Security tapes are also used on access doors for temporary area denial and as tamper-indicating seals for sensitive equipment.
 Some uses of security tapes require stable temperatures and the non-exposure of the tape to direct sunlight.